hanadiasfour/Tic_Tac_Toe/README.md

 # Tic-Tac-Toe Minimax AI Algorithm

 ## Overview
-In this project, we combine the concepts of minimax and evaluation functions to create a Tic-Tac-Toe game that plays a perfect game.
-We'll implement various scenarios, each employing different strategies of complexity, including random moves, two human players, and an unbeatable AI using the Minimax algorithm.
-The goal was to provide an easy-to-use application interface that allows players to challenge each other or the AI.
+The main goal of implementing this Tic-Tac-Toe game was to use the the Minimax algorithm to let the computer play a perfect game.
+The other modes include random moves, two human players.

 ## Features
 - **Three Game Modes:**
-     - **Random Moves Scenario:** Start with a simple scenario where the game makes random moves.
+     - Computer makes random moves.
-     - **Two Human Players:** Enable players to play against each other.
+     - Two human players play against each other.
-     - **Unbeatable AI (Minimax Algorithm):** Implement an AI opponent that plays optimally using the Minimax algorithm.
+     - Unbeatable AI (Minimax Algorithm).

 - **Player Customization:** Choose the player to begin, enter player names, choose player icons, and number of rounds to play.
-- **Interactive Application Interface Developed using JavaFX**
+- **GUI Developed using JavaFX**

 ## Getting Started
 To start playing Tic-Tac-Toe with our AI algorithm, follow these steps: